-You owe us nothing unless we win your case.
-We pay for all investigation and experts.
+Also, you owe us nothing unless we win your case.
+We pay for all investigations and experts.
 If the case is lost and follow the terms of the contingent agreement, you never owe us anything.
 If our St. Louis medical malpractice lawyers are not confident in your case, we will not agree to take it on.

 If you are looking for the best medical malpractice lawyers near you, we are located in downtown St. Louis, Missouri.
 We have successfully handled numerous medical malpractice cases.
 We are not afraid to sue the hospital, employees of the hospital or even independent contractors if that is what your case deserves.
 Remember, this is exactly what insurance coverage is for.

-If you or a loved one have been injured by medical malpractice in St. Louis Missouri, contact us today and speak to an experienced medical malpractice law firm for free.
+If you or a loved one have been injured by medical negligence in St. Louis Missouri, contact us today and speak to an experienced medical malpractice law firm for free.